Skip to main content

 Primary relevance

-Pays a lump sum to nominated beneficiaries on death.
-Practice owners often carry buy-sell agreements, capital-account loans, recurring-revenue book purchase commitments, or AFSL-licensee buy-in obligations that planners commonly factor into target life cover.
+Life cover pays a lump sum to the people you nominate if you die.
+Practice owners often carry buy-sell agreements, capital-account loans, recurring-revenue book purchase commitments, or licensee buy-in obligations, which planners commonly factor into how much life cover they take.
+The aim is to make sure those obligations do not fall on your family or your business partners.

 TPD